ivymxu/predictive-market-analytics/README.md

 1. Clone the repo
 2. Install requirements (`pip install -r requirements.txt`)
 3. Run analysis scripts in the `analysis/` folder
-4. Open the BI dashboard for visual insights

 ## License
 This project is licensed under the MIT License.